-The Vanderbilt Master of Public Health Program is a full-time, two-year (5 semesters), CEPH-accredited program offered through the Vanderbilt University School of Medicine.
+The Vanderbilt Master of Public Health Program is a full-time CEPH-accredited program offered through the Vanderbilt University School of Medicine.
 All students begin the program in the fall semester.
-We do not offer rolling admissions.

-- Review the eligibility requirements and application deadlines.
+Review the eligibility criteria, list of required materials, and application deadlines.

 - Bachelor’s, master’s, or doctoral degree